burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // ...
 // But C and C++ compiler does not do that c = b - -a;
 ```

-The concept of whitespace in C and in C++ includes different keyboard spaces and comments.
-In C and in C++ and most programming languages, the tokens fundamentally can be one of the following types:
+In C and C++ and most programming languages, the tokens fundamentally can be one of the following types:
 * a.
 Operators
 * b.
 Separators
 * c.
 Identifiers
 * d.
 Keywords
 * e.
 Literal constants
+*
+Employed algorithms at this stage include deterministic/non-deterministic Finite Automata and substring search.
 After finishing, the Lexical analysis, the program consists of a sequence of tokens.

 ### Syntax Analysis
 The compiler is based on the language rules typically described by Backus–Naur forms for Context-Free-Grammars (CFG).
 The Grammars by themselves are studied in a math area called *Formal Languages and Grammars Theory*.
 That area of mathematics is essential for some Compiler's Fundamental aspects.

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact Grammar rules can be found in the Appendices of corresponding Language Standards.

+Employed algorithms depend on implementation, but they can be a Recursive Descent Algorithm without backtracking, Recursive descent with backtracking, Predictive Top Down Parsing and Parsing Tables for LL(1) and LL(k) grammars, Bottom-up parsing with shift-reduce parsing.

 ### Semantic Analysis

-Unfortunately some rules of the language can not be expressed only by using CFG.
+Unfortunately, some rules of the language can not be expressed only by using CFG.
 Examples: multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc.

 For handling such analysis, the semantic analyzer inside the compiler is used.